pikvm/pikvm/README.md

 **Sounds interesting?
 [Subscribe in this form](https://docs.google.com/forms/d/1LA6iEYVtbJULvMDNktyNQMI4N9SYdNG03Wh9WK-80cM)** or join to [Discord](https://discord.gg/bpmXfz5) and we will let you know when you can purchase the board.

-**Status as of March 2021: We are waiting for the first batch from the factory.
-Sales are expected to start in March-April 2021.**
+**Status as of April 2021: We expect to receive the first batch from the factory on April 20.
+Hurray!
+Sales are expected to start shortly afterwards. **

 -----